-In a recent post by Nature Reviews Drug Discovery titled Industry Embraces Virtual Trial Platforms, author Elie Dolgin steps onto the virtual platform herself to deliver new facts on virtual clinical trials with mentions of a few familiar friends of Court Square, including EmpiraMed.
+In a recent post by Nature Reviews Drug Discovery titled Industry Embraces Virtual Trial Platforms, author Elie Dolgin steps onto the virtual platform herself to deliver new facts on virtual clinical trials with mentions of a few familiar friends of Court Square Group, including EmpiraMed.

 Craig Lipset, head of Clinical Innovation at Pfizer observed two Key Lessons to be learned from the earlier virtual trials: engaging patients with their physician and adapting protocols to the level of virtualization preferred by participants.